 You can use an existing Google/Gmail account, or create a new account for your blog, if you’d rather.
 I prefer to keep my personal and blog email accounts separate, so I created a new account for my blog.
 You can create a new Gmail account here (it’s free).

 Once you have a Google account, log in and set up the following:

 - Google Analytics: Helps you track blog traffic.
 (Note: install the tracking code in your Yoast SEO plugin settings.)

-- Webmaster Tools: Makes sure your website is up and running.
+- Google Search Console: Makes sure your website is up and running.
 (Note: install the tracking code in your Yoast SEO plugin settings.)